alliance-genome/agr_schemas/CONTRIBUTING.md

 ### feature branches

-In order to contribute a new feature or to fix a bug follow the following rules of thumb:
+In order to contribute a new feature or to fix a bug, please follow these recommended rules:

 - Create a new branch from `develop`.
      * Use the naming convention `feature/<relevant name>`.